mediaexplorer74/MegaAppA/README.md

-# MegaApp 4.1.4
+# MegaAppA
-This is prolongation of MegaApp 3.0a experimental project =)
+This is prolongation of MegaApp 3.0A experimental project.

 ## Tech details
 - Platform: UWP